 The key to choosing exercises that have the most real potential to promote bone growth and strength is the level of impact.
 Impact exercises are those that require jumping or other forceful impacts like kickboxing or boxing.
 Other activities that can be done at a high-impact level include exercises like jogging and hiking or playing sports like tennis or soccer.

-Progressive overload is the theory used to continually add stress to exercises in order to continue having a positive outcome from the exercises.
-For example, if you do squat every day for a month, you’ll likely gain muscle strength in the quadriceps and hamstrings while also strengthening the bones of the legs.
+Progressive overload is the theory used to add stress continually to exercises in order to continue having a positive outcome from the exercises.
+For example, if you do squats every day for a month, you’ll likely gain muscle strength in the quadriceps and hamstrings while also strengthening the bones of the legs.
 However, continuing doing the same squats at the same intensity level will eventually plateau your results.
-Increasing the intensity and impact level of your squats by adding in weights or jumps will ensure that you continue to see improvement.
+Increasing the intensity and impact level of your squats by adding in weights or jumps ensures that you continue to see improvement.

-The main problem with high intensity, high impact exercise?
+So, what is the main problem with high-intensity, high-impact exercise?
 Not everyone is fully equipped to perform them safely.
 Always be sure to check with your doctor before taking on a particularly difficult new fitness routine.
-The good news is that modifications exist for nearly any high impact exercise.
-Performing the modified versions of exercises helps build muscle strength and stamina to eventually be able to perform the higher intensity version of the move.
+The good news is that modifications exist for nearly any high-impact exercise.
+Performing the modified versions of exercises helps build muscle strength and stamina to be able to perform the higher intensity version of the move eventually.

 If you already walk regularly, trying some jogging or adding weight in the form of ankle or hand weights can help increase the impact enough to see results.
 The best approach is early and often plan of attack.
 There’s no time like now to get moving and working toward stronger bones that will carry you throughout your life.

-If you want to overcome the aches and pains that have been keeping you from enjoying life, then check out Joint Complex 4000.
+If you want to overcome the aches and pains that have been keeping you from enjoying life, then check out Joint Complex 4000, here!
 Formulated with the best natural pain-relieving supplements for your joints.

 National Institute of Health Healthy Bones Matter (2017) https://www.niams.nih.gov/health-topics/kids/healthy-bones